 A website privacy and cookies policy can have more than one purpose.
-From a lawyer's perspective, the primary concern is compliance with disclosure of data protection legislation, such as the Data Protection Act 1998.
-However, there are also marketing and user relations aspects to the formulation of a policy.
+From a lawyer's perspective, the primary concern is compliance with disclosure of data protection legislation.
+Across the EU, that means compliance with the General Data Protection Regulation (GDPR) and related legislation.
+In the UK, that means compliance with the UK's adapted version of the GDPR.
+However, there are also marketing and user relations perspectives.

 Users expect website privacy policies and practices to be fair.
 For some users, unfair policies and practices may be enough to turn them away from a website or service.
 This is particularly true in the case of social networking websites and services, which process lots of personal information.
 This privacy and cookies policy template has been created with social networking websites specifically in mind.
 It is an adapted version of our standard privacy and cookies policy template, and contains many of the same provisions.

-The key provisions of the section covering personal data disclosures are as follows.
+The key aspects of the policy are as follows.

 Collection: what personal data are collected by the website?
 Typically, social network operators will collect, store and process usage data, profile information, information submitted in the course of using website services such as friendship data and private messaging data, and information imported from third party services such as Facebook and LinkedIn.

 Use: for what purposes will the personal data be used?
 In addition to the obvious purposes such as enabling the operation of the website and the provision of website services, an operator may wish to use personal data for marketing and other potentially less-welcome activities.
 Where marketing activities require specific consent, a consent statement buried in the legal documentation will not be sufficient.

 Disclosure: to whom may personal information collected through the website be disclosed?
 For instance, will it be disclosed to subcontractors, suppliers, professional advisors or other group companies?
 Personal information published on the website may, of course, be disclosed to the entire world.